-The Independent Directors consider a superior proposal is unlikely as Bushveld holds a 63.6% relevant interest in Lemur
+The Independent Directors consider a superior proposal is unlikely as Bushveld holds a Relevant Interest in 65.54% of all Lemur Shares

-There is currently no superior proposal and given Bushveld's relevant interest in 63.6% of Lemur shares as at the date of the Bidder's Statement, the Independent Directors considered a superior proposal before the end of the Offer period is unlikely.
-There is no guarantee that Bushveld would make another offer for Lemur in the future.
+There is currently no superior proposal and given Bushveld's Relevant Interest in 65.54% of all Lemur Shares as at 23 June 2015, the Independent Directors consider a superior proposal before the end of the Offer Period is unlikely.
+There is no guarantee that Bushveld will make another offer for Lemur Shares in the future.